DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 coverage_areas = {'Loc1': 100, 'Loc2': 200, 'Loc3': 150}
 ```

-Next, the script gathers the node build decisions and capacities from the model.
+Next, the script gathers the node builds decisions and capacities from the model.
 The `node_build_decisions` dictionary stores whether a node is built at each location, and the `node_capacities` dictionary stores the capacity of each node.

 ```python
 node_build_decisions = {loc: model.build_node[loc].value for loc in locations}